apache/metron/metron-analytics/metron-profiler-storm/README.md

 *Default*: 1

-The initial number of executor (threads) for the Profiler's Kafka spout.
+The initial number of executors (threads) for the Profiler's Kafka spout.
 This is also known as the parallelism hint.

 ### `profiler.splitter.parallelism`

 *Default*: 1

-The initial number of executor (threads) for the Profiler's splitter component.
+The initial number of executors (threads) for the Profiler's splitter component.
 This is also known as the parallelism hint.

 ### `profiler.builder.parallelism`

 *Default*: 1

-The initial number of executor (threads) for the Profiler's builder component.
+The initial number of executors (threads) for the Profiler's builder component.
 This is also known as the parallelism hint.

 ### `profiler.hbase.writer.parallelism`

 *Default*: 1

-The initial number of executor (threads) for the Profiler's HBase writer component.
+The initial number of executors (threads) for the Profiler's HBase writer component.
 This is also known as the parallelism hint.

 ### `profiler.kafka.writer.parallelism`

 *Default*: 1

-The initial number of executor (threads) for the Profiler's Kafka writer component.
+The initial number of executors (threads) for the Profiler's Kafka writer component.
 This is also known as the parallelism hint.

 ### `profiler.ttl`